|

 against children has long-term consequences which can be avoided by investing

+in prevention initiatives.
 With South Africa about to embark on the 16 Days of Activism On No Violence Against Women and Children, the South African Child Gauge 2014 is released today [EDS: 18 November 2014] to contribute to this debate by providing evidence of successful violence prevention initiatives.
 Published by the Children’s Institute at the University of Cape Town (UCT), the ninth issue of this annual review of the situation of South Africa’s children was produced in partnership with UNICEF, the Programme to Support Pro-Poor Policy Development (PSPPD) in The Presidency; World Vision South Africa; the FNB Fund; and UCT’s Safety and Violence Initiative.

 The